 Consult your clinical practitioner before using any of these medications.

-Researches that Support the Relation Between Medications and Constipation
+Studies Supporting the Link Between Medications and Constipation

 Several studies have suggested that some medications can cause constipation:

 - The association of constipation with the increasing number of drugs used by the elderly was demonstrated in a population-based study conducted in 2018.
 (5)

 - A 2003 study, published in the Journal of Neurology, Neurosurgery, and Psychiatry, reviewed the incidence of constipation in patients with neurological diseases.
 Findings indicated that a variety of drugs could, alone or in combination, cause or worsen constipation.
 (6)